JeremiahKaren/35percent.github.io/_posts/2018-11-24-castle-square-delancey-responds.md

 ![](http://35percent.org/img/tempboxpark.png)

 In response, Delancey have submitted a two-page document covering rent levels, tenancy agreements, service charges, selection criteria, hours of operation, access and the relocation fund.
-There is now a reconsultation on Delancey's planning application.
+There is now a reconsultation on the planning application proposals.

-There has been one clear gain - the facility will now have lift access, but otherwise Delancey does little more than restate its previous position.
+One clear improvement has been made - the facility will now have lift access -  but otherwise Delancey does little more than restate its previous position.

 Delancey claims that while there will be no affordable retail, the proposed rents are _"discounted in excess of the requirements of the Elephant & Castle SPD"_.
 (This is the policy that sets affordable retail rents).